GBert/openwrt-files/README.md

 ### Thanks

-Many hanks to Eran Duchan for his help.
+Many hanks to Eran Duchan and Darron Broad for their help.